tree-sitter-grammars/tree-sitter-svelte/README.md

 ### Testing

-You can add tests to the `corpus` directory.
+You can add tests to the `test/corpus` directory.
 The tests are run with `tree-sitter test`.
 Read about how to format tests in the treesitter guide for [`tree-sitter test`](https://tree-sitter.github.io/tree-sitter/creating-parsers#command-test)